Oracle

 Query Governance

-Oracle datasources support the Query History, Scheduling, Enable data storage, and Maximum backfill duration, and Maximum distinct values settings.
+Oracle datasources support the Scheduling, Enforce indexed timestamps, Enable data storage, Maximum backfill duration, and Maximum distinct values settings.
 For steps, see Set query governance settings for a datasource.

 Date/time data types